 “On the Road” is a podcast produced by JC Whitney.
-Every other Thursday we bring you interviews with a cavalcade of figures from across the world all united by one thing: their undying love of all things automotive.
+We bring you interviews with a cavalcade of figures from across the world all united by one thing: their undying love of all things automotive.
 The following has been edited for length and clarity.

 In this interview, Angel Sala-Belen chats with Kristin Bedford about her book Cruise Night, a deep dive into the Mexican American low-rider community in Los Angeles.
 Kristin captures the soul and significance of low-riding, highlighting its cultural and social impact through her close-knit involvement with the community.
 She also shares a fun story about a road trip in her Tesla Model 3 and talks about her unique approach to getting the book into the hands of the very community it celebrates.
 You can snag a copy through LACMA’s website or go straight to Kristin for a signed and inscribed edition!